Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 I would like to do my MSc thesis in your lab.
 Is that possible?

 Motivated and talented students are always welcome to join our team, provided we have supervision capacity left.
+We accept students both from UZH and ETH.
+We also accept international students, provided we have supervision capacity left and a formal agreement with UZH or ETH is in place.
 Please take a look at our list of open MSc projects and contact the relevant project leader directly.

 I would like to become a PhD student / Post-Doc in your lab.
 What is the best way to apply?

 Whenever we have an open position, we advertise it on our Open Positions website.
 Please check this site first – if it has no entries, we presently have no funding for positions.
 In this case, please do not send prospective applications unless you have secured your own funding (or a concrete plan how to obtain it).

 Please note that we put a great emphasis on team play.
 Therefore, regardless of the advertised position, I generally ask any candidates to come and meet the entire team.
 This gives you an impression of who we are and whether you would like to work with us, and vice versa, we get a better picture of whether you would fit into our team.